tom-seddon/b2/doc/Overview.md

 ## Mouse

+For B/B+/Master 128, you can use the `Mouse` option on the `Mouse` menu to connect or disconnect an AMX-/Watford-type mouse=, as supported by AMX Art, Quest Paint, and so on.
+A tick indicates the mouse is currently connected.

+(If you'd like to have the mouse connected by default, see the Customize Hardware section below.)

-If the current setup includes an emulated mouse (see the Customize hardware section below), select `Capture mouse` to have mouse input go to the emulated BBC.
+When the mouse is connected, select `Capture mouse` (another toggle - tick indicates active) to have mouse input go to the emulated BBC.
 The system mouse cursor will be hidden, indicating that mouse input is going to the BBC instead.

 To cancel mouse capture, switch away from the b2 window using the usual OS keyboard shortcut.
 You can also assign a keyboard shortcut to